prusa3d/Prusa-Firmware/README.md

 Download and install Arduino; suggested and verified version is the 1.6.8 from: https://www.arduino.cc/en/Main/OldSoftwareReleases#previous

-If you also use Arduino for other purposes, it is suggested to use a stand-alone version rather than a system-wide install (e.g., use the \"Windows\" version instead of \"Windows Installer\"), and use it only for Prusa i3 MK2 firmware generation.
+If you also use Arduino for other purposes, it is suggested to use a stand-alone version rather than a system-wide install (e.g., use the "Windows" version instead of "Windows Installer"), and use it only for Prusa i3 MK2 firmware generation.